Fire Escape Planning

 - Escape plans should be conducted at least twice per year.

-- Make sure you have at least two ways out of every room, like the primary door and a window.
+- Make sure you have at least 2 ways out of every room, like the primary door and a window.
 Make sure windows haven’t been painted or nailed shut and that everyone knows how to open them.

 - When a fire occurs, time should never be wasted trying to save valuables and keepsakes.